Purple gradient background with white spoon icon and text about physical symptoms of autistic burnout affecting coordination and sleep recovery

 My Warehouse Reality

-I work warehouse shifts—Sunday, Monday, Tuesday, 10 hours each.
+I work three warehouse shifts each week—Sunday, Monday, Tuesday, 10 hours each.
 Physical work is manageable.
-It's everything else: micromanagement, forced social conversations, masking—forcing eye contact when my brain screams to just let me work, the executive function drain of counting and scanning when I'm already at 2 spoons.
+It's everything else: micromanagement, forced social conversations, masking—forcing eye contact when my brain screams to just let me work, the executive function drain of counting and scanning when I'm already at 2 energy units

 High social pressure weeks?
 1-2 runs.
 Less brutal weeks where people leave me alone?
 4-5 runs, easy."